Aleksandar15/Password-Manager-frontend/README.md

 - Run `npm start` in your command line.
 - Visit http://localhost:3000 in your browser!

-# NOTE
+# NOTES

-In order for authentication cookies to work, the current <a href="https://github.com/Aleksandar15/password-manager-server">server</a> setup has `secure: true` property in its cookie creation so you might need to start local development with `HTTPS protocol` by modifying parts of package.json:
+**1.** In order for authentication cookies to work, the current <a href="https://github.com/Aleksandar15/password-manager-server">server</a> setup has `secure: true` property in its cookie creation so you might need to start local development with `HTTPS protocol` by modifying parts of package.json:

 #### For Windows OS: